 If your spouse refuses to agree to a fair settlement, your divorce case will have to go to trial.
 Alabama law does not force you to have a lawyer represent you in your divorce, but having one on your side can bring a significant advantage to your case.

 The judge will expect you to know the law and the procedural rules.
 Our divorce attorneys can ensure that you are prepared to navigate this process.
-You can call Charlotte Christian Law today for a case evaluation.
+You can call The Law Offices of Charlotte Christian and Associates today for a case evaluation.